Skip to content

 Click here for the previous slide.
 Click here for the next slide.

-Talkiatry provides comprehensive care for mental health conditions in 44 U.S. states.
-They offer medication management for children aged five and older, teens, and adults.
-In states where it’s legal, they can prescribe controlled medications without an in-person visit.
-Therapy is available on an as-needed basis.
+Talkiatry provides comprehensive care for mental health conditions in 45 U.S. states.
+It offers medication management for children aged five and older, teens, and adults.
+In states where it’s legal, providers on Talkiatry can prescribe controlled medications without an in-person visit (some states require in-person visits before providers are allowed to prescribe controlled substances, like Adderall or Xanax).
+Therapy is available on an as-needed basis for those also actively seeing a psychiatrist.

-Talkiatry partners with hundreds of major insurance plans, including Medicare, but does not provide cash-pay or ongoing subscription options.
-While this can be restrictive for those without insurance, it means that out-of-pocket costs for those who are eligible could be dramatically decreased.
+Talkiatry partners with hundreds of major insurance plans, including Medicare, but does not offer any means of cash payments, so those without insurance or who aren’t in-network will need to find care elsewhere.
+However, this means that out-of-pocket costs for those who are eligible could be dramatically decreased.

 Talkiatry prides itself on offering high-quality care and having its providers take their time with patients, as evidenced by the length of their initial appointments: 60 minutes for adults; 75 minutes for kids and adolescents.
 Follow-ups are 30 minutes and 45 minutes respectively.

 If you don’t have insurance or you’re not in-network with Talkiatry, try Brightside Health.
-It is one of our favorite online psychiatry providers because they accept many insurance plans and offer affordable cash-pay plans.
-Those seeking online therapy vs. psychiatry or want a subscription format should consider some of our other favorite online therapy providers.
+It is one of our favorite online psychiatry providers because it accepts many insurance plans and offers affordable cash-pay plans.
+Those seeking online therapy instead of psychiatry, or who want a subscription format instead of paying per-session, should consider some of our other favorite online therapy providers.

 Detailed Review of Talkiatry

-Talkiatry received 4 out of 5 stars from our reviewers.
-Some of their top-scoring areas include diagnoses, prescription options, and provider credentials.
-One negative is that they don’t offer cash-pay options for people without insurance.
-Additionally, they don’t offer therapy on its own if that’s something you’re interested in.
+Talkiatry received 4 out of 5 stars after our in-depth review process.
+Some of its top-scoring areas include diagnoses, prescription options, and provider credentials.
+One negative is that it doesn’t offer a cash-pay option for people without insurance.
+Additionally, it doesn’t provide therapy on its own if that’s something you’re interested in.

 Talkiatry earned 4 out of 5 stars